UK in a Changing Europe

 The UK in a Changing Europe is a think tank intended to improve access to research on the relationship between the UK and the European Union (EU).
 It is funded by the Economic and Social Research Council (ESRC), and is based at King's College London.
+This funding ceased in April 2025.

 Description

 UK in a Changing Europe is an independent research organisation created to communicate academic research on the UK's relationship with the European Union.
 The initiative is funded by the Economic and Social Science Research Council, which is part of UK Research and Innovation (UKRI).

 UK in a Changing Europe is led by Director Anand Menon, Professor of European Politics and Foreign Affairs at King's College London.
 Its deputy directors are Professors Catherine Barnard and Paula Surridge, and the senior research fellow is Jill Rutter.

 The organisation consists of nine senior fellows from across the UK, appointed in June 2019 to support the initiative.
 These include: